Children's Wellbeing

 Helping children see challenges as an opportunity to grow

-Helping build healthy though patterns- encourage gratitude, positive self-talk and reflection
+Helping build healthy thought patterns- encourage gratitude, positive self-talk and reflection

 Ensuring children have unstructured playtime to spark imagination